flybywiresim/docs/docs/start/reported-issues.md

     - Workaround:
         - Turn off PFD, wait >10 seconds and turn PFD back on.

-* ILS not showing on approach / does not auto populate in RADNAV
+* ILS not showing on approach / does not auto populate in RADNAV (fixed)
-    - Workarounds:
+    - Workarounds (may apply to 3rd party sceneries):
         - Manually input your ILS frequency into RADNAV.
 Type in the frequency found on your chart and press the key next to LS/Freq.
 Sample: 111.30
-        - Reselect your arrival STAR and RWY in the F-PLN page a second time.

 * AP not following the flight plan (leaking input values affect, but doesn't disconnect the AP)
     - Workaround: Set dead-zones for your input device higher